alidcastano/alidcastano-jekyll/_personal-philosophy/writing.md

 Writing is like surfing — you are riding stories.
 You sit there and wait for ideas to come.
 The present-moment inspired ideas are the ones worth riding, look for fresh waves.
 When the idea arrives, feel its momentum and ride it out as best as you can, all the way to shore.

+## Productivity

+External deadlines remove the resistance that may otherwise prevent me from getting stuff done.

+relationship between structure and spontaneity, discipline and imaginative freedom.

+Crack the code of the work first.
+Understand the whole before you address the particular.

+(environment and schedule serves as retrieval cue for relevant knowledge, alleviate attention overload, and induce intense concentration, all in all,encouraging a state of flow)

+> "The essayist is a self-liberated man, sustained by the childish belief that everything he thinks about, everything that happens to him, is of general interest.
+He is a fellow who thoroughly enjoys his work, just as people who take bird walks enjoy theirs...Only a person who is congenitally self-centered has the effrontery and the stamina to write essays." - E.B.
+White